Luos-io/Documentation/src/pages/tools/gate.md

 | GATE_POLLING | NOT DEFINED | No autorefresh always ask data (more intensive to Luos bandwidth.) |
 | NODETECTION | NOT DEFINED | The gate do not make detection a power up |

-If you have an App service on your device managing detections, you should define **NODETECTION** avoiding useless detection from the gate at boot.
+If you have an app service on your device managing detections, you should define **NODETECTION** avoiding useless detection from the gate at boot.

-If you have an App service on your device using auto-update, you should define **GATE_POLLING** avoiding the gate to take the lead on the services your App is using.
+If you have an app service on your device using auto-update, you should define **GATE_POLLING** avoiding the gate to take the lead on the services your app is using.